gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 That's it! 🎉

-In this tutorial, you've learned to use `gnokey` for interacting with a gno.land chain.
-By mastering state-changing calls, read-only queries, and airgapped transactions, you're now equipped to manage interactions within the gno.land ecosystem securely and efficiently.
+In this tutorial, you've learned to use `gnokey` for creating maximum-security transactions in an airgapped manner.